M17 Quickstart TX HackRF

 Sample Rate

-There are three GRC variables in this graph.
-These allow for referencing common values across multiple processing blocks, which makes modification like we’re about to do much easier.
+GRC variables allow for referencing common values across multiple processing blocks, which makes modification like we’re about to do much easier.
 Here’s my working set of values for TX with the HackRF:

 working GRC variable values